bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bruun.md

 **Otto Bruun** was a Finnish statistician and president of the Finnish Statistical Society.

 ### Mathematical Profile (Excerpt):
-* The first Vice-President of the Society was Otto Bruun (1886-1969) who was a Finnish statistician, the son of Johan Edmund Bruun.

 Born 1886.
 Died 1969.